NimaSoroush/differencify/README.md

 </p>

 ## Visible mode
 By default differencify runs chrome in headless mode.
-If you want to see browser in non-headless mode set `headless:false` when launching browser.
-See more details [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions)
+If you want to see the browser in non-headless mode set `headless:false` when launching the browser.
+See more details [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).

 ```js
 const differencify = new Differencify();